 We know that when a parent is seriously injured in an accident, life suddenly becomes a lot harder for the whole family.
 That's why we created our scholarship program — to ensure that despite things beyond your control, you still have an opportunity to pursue your academic goals.

 Pinnacol Foundation scholarships may be used for four-year, two-year or trade programs at accredited colleges, universities, community colleges and vocational schools.
-They average $3,500 per student per year, and can be used for tuition, fees and books.
+They average $3,500 per student per year, and may only be used for the costs of attending school.

 Who is eligible

 To be eligible for a Pinnacol Foundation scholarship, you must:

 Be the natural child, adopted child, stepchild or full dependent of a worker who was injured or killed in a compensable work-related accident during the course and scope of employment with a Colorado-based employer and was entitled to receive benefits under the Colorado Workers’ Compensation Act.
 It doesn’t matter which insurance company covered your parent’s claim.